 The Palace was decorated in a similar style as the White Palace inside of the Red Fort; small pieces of glass and mirror were embedded into the plaster.
 This decorative effect is quite beautiful and I imagined what it must look like when it is illuminated by hundreds of candles.
 Inside the courtyard near the Palace stood lush gardens.
 The weather was dry and warm and with the brown hills, it reminded me of the hills in California.

-Stories, posts, reports, photos, videos and all other content on this site is copyright protected © and is the property of Scott Traveler, all rights reserved; content on this site may be reproduced for non-commercial purposes provided that it is attributed to Scott Traveler at:
+Stories, posts, reports, photos, videos and all other content on this site is copyright protected © and is the property of Scott Traveler unless otherwise indicated, all rights reserved.
+Content on this site may not be reproduced without permission from Scott Traveler.
+My contact information can be found on the home page.